Sapphirine/Prediction-and-Classification-for-Cancer-Factors/README.md

 # Prediction-and-Classification-for-Cancer-Factors
-Source code of prediction and classification for cancer factors This is the source code of our final project.
+Source code of prediction and classification for cancer factors.

+This is the source code of our final project.